Finneasles/react-io-client/README.md

 ### Additional Information

 1. You should make sure that the component that uses the hook is only mounted and unmounted when the component is meant to be active or inactive.
 If the component re-renders frequently, the hook will create and close the socket connection each time, which may lead to poor performance and unexpected behaviour.

 2. The hook does not automatically handle errors that occur during the websocket connection or handle cases where the websocket connection is closed by the server.
 > If you want to handle this case, you can add an event listener for the `"disconnect"` and `"error"` event on the socket instance using the `on` method, and handle them in your component accordingly.

 The client API provides us with following built in events :
--   **Connect**  − When the client successfully connects.
+- **"connect"**  − When the client successfully connects.
--   **Connecting**  − When the client is in the process of connecting.
+- **"connecting"**  − When the client is in the process of connecting.
--   **Disconnect**  − When the client is disconnected.
+- **"disconnect"**  − When the client is disconnected.
--   **Connect_failed**  − When the connection to the server fails.
+- **"connect_failed"**  − When the connection to the server fails.
--   **Error**  − An error event is sent from the server.
+- **"error"**  − An error event is sent from the server.
--   **Message**  − When the server sends a message using the  **send**  function.
+- **"message"**  − When the server sends a message using the  **send**  function.
--   **Reconnect**  − When reconnection to the server is successful.
+- **"reconnect"**  − When reconnection to the server is successful.
--   **Reconnecting**  − When the client is in the process of connecting.
+- **"reconnecting"**  − When the client is in the process of connecting.
--   **Reconnect_failed**  − When the reconnection attempt fails.
+- **"reconnect_failed"**  − When the reconnection attempt fails.

 For example, you can handle errors and disconnect this way :
 ```js
 useEffect(() => {
  if (!socket) return;
  socket.on("error", (error)=>{